I grew up in Queensbridge which is located close to Astoria in Queens. I moved to Freeport, Long Island at the end of 7th grade.

 25. What was the hardest part of writing your book?

-26. Did you learn anything from writing your book and what was it?
+26. Do you learn anything from writing your books and what was it?

 27. Do you have any advice for other writers?